 There is a lot of fear out there and the change question is not one you can ask head on.
 I have never been a proponent of the question, "What keeps you up a night?"
 I find that question intrusive, presumptive, and over used.
 But you can broach the subject by asking about the kinds of things that are concerning your customers in this economy.
 To get at what is worrying them.
 Start your questions indirectly.
 Ask how the economy has impacted their customers.
 Based on the response you get, ask the worry question directly if you have a good relationship and if not, take one step back and ask how your customer's priorities have shifted and listen and probe.

 Customers' needs have changed and so has their level of trust.
 Talk about your preparation for the meeting.
 Showing you are thinking about them helps build and reinforce trust.
 The old solutions you have relied on in the past most likely won't fit.
 It is time to be more creative in the solutions you provide.
 It is time to generate ideas and carefully justify price in terms of savings, productivity, or revenue generation, and be prepared to provide pricing alternatives - for example, one salesperson got two non-competing companies to share a resource and split the cost.
 It's critical to be out there with your customers listening to them and bringing ideas to show you care what happens to them.

 It is an understatement to say closing sales is tougher today.
 The changes your customers are experiencing demand changes, not tweaking, on how you approach them - your preparation, your dialogue, and your follow-up.
 When things are slow, spend your time talking to your customers to get them to talk to you.
 Where there is trust, there is business to be won.

 Linda Richardson is a New York Time Best Selling Author and founder of the Richardson Company, a leading Sales Training company.

-Have a question for ?
-Ask or leave a comment below!
+Have a question for or want to leave a comment?